OlofBlomqvist/powerwcf/README.md

 - dotnet sdk 5+ (https://dotnet.microsoft.com/download)
 - powershell 5/6/7 (but probably works on later versions as well)

+#### Known Limitations
+- Only supports BasicHttpBinding
+- No support for authentication
+- Service methods returning CultureInfo data (the type changed between .net framework and core)

+#### What works
+- Tested on Linux (ubuntu 20.04) running powershell 7.
+- Tested on Windows 10 running powershell 5.

 #### Example use in a powershell console:

 ```